High School Student Summer Program July 19 - 25, 2015

 This is your opportunity to explore your interest in UNH and the world's largest industry — hospitality management.

-APPLICATION PROCESS WILL BEGIN IN SPRING 2015.
+APPLICATION PROCESS WILL BEGIN IN 2015.

 About Our Summer Program